Altherr, Kingery, Phillies win 6th in row, beat Rays 10-4 - Philly

 Phillies: RHP Jerad Eickhoff (strained right lat) has resumed throwing off a mound and could be back next month.

-Rays: Manager Kevin Cash said RHP Nathan Eovaldi (right elbow surgery) may return in late May.
+Rays: Cash said RHP Nathan Eovaldi (right elbow surgery) may return in late May. ...
 1B Brad Miller (strained left groin) is expected to start a minor league rehab assignment this week.

 REMEMBERING JACKIE